amandaestevez/SOFTWARE-QA/02-RECORD-BUG-REPORTS-WITH-JIRA/README.md

-# Bug Reporting
+# Record Bug Reports With Jira
-## Abstract

 This document outlines a well-defined, standardized bug-reporting format based on industry best practices, applicable across various bug-tracking tools.

-While numerous options exist like Jira, Bugzilla, and Monday.com, for smaller teams or projects starting out, like the fictional case we are following, a simple Google Sheet can be a great solution.
-Google Sheets offers a familiar, free, and shareable platform, **and since the core components of a bug report remain consistent**, this approach ensures efficient communication and faster bug resolution.
+Numerous options exist like Jira, Bugzilla, and Monday.com, but having a simple template on Google Sheets/Excel helps understand the necessary information for bug reporting, avoiding errors when setting it up in the bug reporting tools.

 ## What's a Bug Report?